Victoria Prize criteria

 - include reference to the award of the Victoria Prize as a significant achievement or equivalent on their curriculum vitae and professional biography and in media releases for a period of 10 years.

-Victoria Prize recipients will also be called upon to actively participate in veski activities as part of the veski connection, which includes veski innovation fellows, veski board members and Victoria Fellows.
+Victoria Prize recipients will also be called upon to actively participate in veski activities as part of the veski alliance, which includes veski innovation fellows, veski board members and Victoria Fellows.

 Recipients may be invited to participate in additional activities and events organised by veski subsequent to the awards to promote innovation at public fora or conferences.